Thermodynamics and the Joule-Thomson expansion of dilaton black holes in 2+1 dimensions: Conclusion

+For $ 1 \leq N < 2$, there is no maximum temperature.
+In order to study details of thermodynamic behavior, we focused on $N=1$ case.
+We observed that for all black holes with $T > 0$, $C_{P,Q} >0$.
+Hence, all black holes are locally stable. $G \geq 0$ for $N=1$ case and is continuous.
+Hence such black holes do not admit van der Waals type phase transitions.
+Globally, all black holes are stable: there are no HP transitions or re-entrant HP phase transitions because black holes are charged.

+In all three cases ($N = 1, 6/7$, and $2/3$), the heat capacity $C_{P,Q} = 0 $ whenever the temperature $T=0$ (at $r_+ = r_{ex}$).
+Physically, this indicates that the black hole reaches a state in which it cannot absorb heat to increase its temperature.
+At $T = 0$, the entropy no longer responds to changes in the thermodynamic variables, the near-horizon geometry becomes static and unalterable and the surface gravity vanishes, and the system cannot exchange heat with the environment.
+The heat capacity necessarily goes to zero, the black hole cannot increase its temperature through any thermodynamic process, consistent with the behavior expected for an extremal configuration.

+In order to compare, we also presented the thermodynamics of neutral BTZ and the charged BTZ black holes.
+These are studies that are already done but for the sake of comparison we have presented them.
+We observed that the local and the global behavior of BTZ (neutral) black hole behave very similar to the N=1 dilaton black hole.
+The uncharged BTZ black hole is globally stable for all $r_+$ and differs from the N=2/3 and N=6/7 charged dilaton black holes.
+For charged BTZ black hole, larger black holes are preferred globally where as for $N=2/3$ and $N = 6/7$ smaller black holes are preferred.
+Hence the presence of the dilaton has made a difference in the thermodynamic behavior.

+It was shown that the uncharged $N = 1$ black hole is dual to the $N = 1$ black hole in string theory.
+It would be interesting to see if there is an underlying relation between duality and thermodynamic stability.

 Joule Thomson expansion is studied in detail and Joule Thomson coefficient $\mu$ is calculated.
+We observed that for large $N$, $\mu$ is higher.
 It is clear that $\mu$ diverges at $T =0$ where the black hole is extreme.
-Inversion temperature is calculated and is observed that it is proportional to the inversion pressure $P_i$ when $2/3 < N < 2$.
+Inversion temperature is calculated and is observed that it is proportional to the inversion pressure $P_i$ when $N=1$.
 For $N = 2/3$ the behavior is somewhat different.
 There could be two values of $P_i$ for a given $T_i$ in this case.
 Isenthalpic curves are plotted and we have discussed how the black hole heat or cool with respect to the inversion curve.
+It is interesting to observe that for $N=1$, the relation between the inversion temperature $T_i$ and the inversion pressure $P_i$ is independent of the charge $Q$.